-With the Cass Freight Expenditures Index going negative (down -1.0%) in May, only barely positive in June (up 0.9%), before falling negative again in July (down-1.4%) concerns about inflation are being replaced by concerns about contract pricing and cancellation of transportation equipment orders.
+With the Cass Freight Expenditures Index going negative (down -1.0%) in May, only barely positive in June (up 0.9%), before falling negative again in July and August (down-1.4% and -2.6% respectively) concerns about inflation are being replaced by concerns about contract pricing and cancellation of transportation equipment orders.
 We continue to point out four factors:

-- 1. Almost all modes of transportation used their pricing power to create capacity, which first dampened and has now killed pricing power; - 2.
-Spot pricing (not including fuel surcharge) in all three modes of truckload freight (dry van, reefer, and flatbed) has been falling for 12 months.
+1. Almost all modes of transportation used their pricing power to create capacity, which first dampened and has now killed pricing power;

+- 2. Spot pricing (not including fuel surcharge) in all three modes of truckload freight (dry van, reefer, and flatbed) has been falling for 12 months.
 Spot pricing, using dry van rates as a proxy, fell dramatically from its peak in June 2018 (more than \$0.50 a mile) to at one point in May falling to more than 30.0% below contract pricing (a level we declared unsustainable).
-The highly discounted pricing available in the spot market has attracted an increased amount of demand, which has deteriorated pricing in the contract market (which is down \$0.18 a mile or -8.7% in the last 12 months), and begun to close the gap between contract and spot; - The cost of fuel (and resulting fuel surcharge) is included in the Cass Expenditures Index.
-Since the cost of diesel has gone negative (down -5.4% June, down -5.8% in July), it will increase the negative amount of pricing reported; - 4.
-Whether driven by capacity addition/creation or lower fuel surcharges (or a combination of both, which is our best guess) the Expenditures Index has sequentially declined: the July 2019 Index is down -4.5% from its peak in September 2018.
+The highly discounted pricing available in the spot market has attracted an increased amount of demand, which has deteriorated pricing in the contract market (which is down \$0.22 a mile or -10.6% in the last 14 months), and has begun to close the gap between contract and spot; - 3.
+The cost of fuel (and resulting fuel surcharge) is included in the Cass Expenditures Index.
+Since the cost of diesel has been negative over the last 3 months on a YoY basis (down -5.4% June, down -5.8% in July, down -6.6% in August), it is increasing the negative amount of pricing reported; - 4.
+Whether driven by capacity addition/creation or lower fuel surcharges (or a combination of both, which is our best guess) the Expenditures Index has continued to decline: the August 2019 Index is down -5.0% from its peak in September 2018.